princeton-sns/specreds/p1setup.md

 	sudo apt-get update
 	sudo apt-get install qemu-kvm

-We provide a script to launch VM.
+We provide a script `launch-vm.sh` to launch VM (you can download this one file to your host machine or checkout the entire specreds repo).
 The script takes in three parameters: the number of CPU cores and the amount of memory (in GB) for the VM, and the path to the `qcow2` disk image.
 Please use `lscpu` and `grep MemTotal /proc/meminfo` (or other commands) to determine the hardware configuration of your host machine, and you should use slightly less for the VM. for example:

 	./launch-vm.sh 16 64 /mnt/u20s.qcow2   # adjust the parameters to fit your host machine